nandemoi/nandemoi.github.io/zl111/rev/slides.md

 - Point 2 <!-- .element: class="fragment" -->
 - Point 3 <!-- .element: class="fragment" -->

+Note:
+This slide introduces the main points we'll be discussing.
+Explain each point in more detail as you reveal them one by one.

 ---

 # Another Slide

 Some introductory text.

+Note:
+This slide covers the introductory text for the next section.
+Emphasize the importance of setting context before diving deeper.

 --